DX Studio Dance Competitions - General Info

 TAP - a dance in which the rhythm is sounded out by the clicking taps on the heels and toes - traditional tap technique steps and movements

 We want your Daddy/Daughter routines.
-Register them TODAY and all Dad entry fees will be waived.
+Register them TODAY.
+All competition fees are waived.
+Everyone dances for FREE.

 Special Needs PERFORMANCES